Always treat your co-workers the way you would like to be treated

 - Everyone has ‘difficult’ days some people more than others.
 When things just aren’t going right for a colleague, or they look a little “down in the dumps,” acknowledge the fact and do your best to help out.

 - When colleagues interrupt when you’re busy, look up with a smile.
-Make them feel welcome, rather than the nuisance.
+Make them feel welcome, rather than a nuisance.

 - When you see a colleague who’s clearly under pressure, ask what you can do to help.
 If you’re too busy, see if there’s anyone else who’s available.